Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

       component's code that adhere to an industry-standard coding style.
     - Features a source code format that adheres to an industry-standard coding style.
-    - Passes a manual or automated test suite, thereby demonstrating that it furnishes a correct implementation of the component's specification.
+    - Passes either a manual or an automated test suite, thereby demonstrating that it furnishes a correct implementation of the component's specification.
     - Performs the specified operations in an efficient fashion, as determined through experiments that evaluate the component's performance.
     - Correctly uses assignment statements, iteration constructs, conditional